alankunjumon/py-deploy/README.md

 **Terraform** is used to define and provision the cloud infrastructure required for the application.
 This includes the EC2 instance and associated AWS resources.
 Terraform execution is automated as part of the CI/CD workflow using a remote backend, with state stored in an **S3 bucket** and state locking enabled via **DynamoDB** to prevent concurrent executions.

 **Ansible** is used for configuration management after infrastructure provisioning.
 It connects to the EC2 instance to install system dependencies, configure services, deploy the application container, and set up the monitoring stack.
+Ansible uses a combination of declarative Docker modules and Docker Compose commands to balance clarity and simplicity for CI/CD-driven redeployments.

 **Docker** is used to package the application into a container image, enabling consistent runtime behavior across environments.
 The container image is built during the CI/CD process and pulled onto the EC2 instance during deployment.